faizzaidan-dev/pygame-pong/README.md

 # pygame-pong
-A pong game made with python and pygame.
+A source code of pong game I made with python and pygame.

 Actually this pong is worser.